ajpelu/qpyr_resilience/man/0_methods_drought.md

 García-Herrera, R., E. Hernández, D. Barriopedro, D. Paredes, R. M. Trigo, I. F. Trigo, and M. A. Mendes.
 2007.
 The Outstanding 2004/05 Drought in the Iberian Peninsula: Associated Atmospheric Circulation.
 Journal of Hydrometeorology 8:483–498.

 Gouveia, C. M., and R. M. Trigo.
 2014.
 The 2005 and 2012 major drought events in Iberia: monitoring vegetation dynamics and crop yields using satellite data.
-Page 15179 *in* EGU General Assembly Conference Abstracts.
+Page 15179 *in* EGU general assembly conference abstracts.

 Gouveia, C. M., P. Ramos, A. Russo, and R. M. Trigo.
 2015.
 Drought trends in the Iberian Peninsula over the last 112 years.
-Page 12680 *in* EGU General Assembly Conference Abstracts.
+Page 12680 *in* EGU general assembly conference abstracts.

 Trigo, R. M., J. A. Añel, D. Barriopedro, R. García-Herrera, L. Gimeno, R. Castillo, M. R. Allen, and A. Massey.
 2013.
 The record Winter drought of 2011-12 in the Iberian Peninsula \[in "Explaining Extreme Events of 2012 from a Climate Perspective. \[Peterson, T. C., M. P. Hoerling, P.A.
 Stott and S. Herring, Eds.\] 94:S41–S45.